FTM Top Surgery

 To find out if your insurance covers the surgery, provide them with the following codes: CPT Code (procedure code): 19318-50, and diagnosis code: F64.0 (gender dysphoria).

 Can I have FTM top surgery without ever seeing a therapist?

 Yes, but it is recommended and may be required by your insurance company.
 Dr. Adams follows the “Informed Consent” method and doesn’t require a letter from your therapist.
 Dr. Adams does require a letter of support for patients under 18 years of age.

 For insurance patients, the therapy requirements vary.
 Please check the medical policy for your insurance.

 Is hormone therapy a requirement for FTM top surgery?

 Dr. Adams does not require you to have hormone therapy.
 However, some insurances do require a minimum of 12 months.
 You will need to review the medical criteria for your insurance policy.

 What are the age requirements for FTM top surgery?

-For insurance patients, most insurance companies require that you be at least 18 years of age.
-For self-paying patients, Dr. Adams will determine if you are a good candidate, regardless of age, at the time of your consultation.
+Dr. Adams offers gender-affirming procedures for patients aged 16 years and older.
+A letter of support from a mental health provider is required for any patient under the age of 18.
+For insurance patients, many insurance companies require that you be at least 18 years of age.
+For self-paying patients, Dr. Adams will determine if you are a good candidate at the time of your consultation.